-Application Health: Coalescing Around a Common Shared View Across Stakeholders
+Application Health: Developing a Shared View Across Your IT Teams

 Getting various stakeholders in an enterprise to agree on whether an application is healthy and meeting business needs has often been an elusive task.
 In the commonly known parable of six blind men meeting an elephant for the first time, each one feels a single part of the elephant and makes his own conclusion as to what an elephant is by touch alone.
 Their descriptions are obviously in disagreement on what an elephant is, as they come from their own experiences while disregarding those of others.